Donald Trump Attacks Barack Obama, Claims To Be ‘Least Racist Person’

 Fox News hosts criticized Obama’s statement, prompting the president to share their opinions on his Twitter account.

 It’s not the first time that Trump has claimed to be the “least racist” person in the world.
-Over the years, the president has repeatedly made the claim, or one similar.
-Most recently, as The Inquisitr reported, Trump told reporters that he was the least racist person and asserted that black Americans were happy with the work that he has done in the White House.
+Over the years, the president has repeatedly made the claim or one similar.
+Most recently, as The Inquisitr reported, Trump told reporters that he is the least racist person and asserts that black Americans are happy with the work that he has done in the White House.

 His comments came after days of facing criticism for his attacks against Baltimore, a city inhabited by a majority of black people, and one of its representatives in Congress, Elijah Cummings.